QBI-Software/OPEXUploader/README.md

 This function generates CSV files for each experiment type.
 They are currently used for statistics and is a lot quicker than downloading the data via XNAT.

+1. From the File Menu, Select "Download CSVs"
+1. Check the "Deltas" if you also want the changes between intervals (per individual - note that baseline data remains the same)
-1. Enter the Output directory
+1. Select the Output directory
-1. Click on 'Download CSVs'
+1. Click on **'Download'**